 Cause of Accident versus Cause of Damage to Persons in Illinois

-As a point of clarification, the court (and the insurance company) will determine the fault of the parties in the context of the damages, not just who caused or contributed to the accident occurring.
+As a point of clarification, the court (and the insurance company) will determine the fault in a car accident of the parties in the context of the damages, not just who caused or contributed to the accident occurring.
 When it comes to determining who is at fault, and for “what,” this is an important distinction.

-Likewise, if Driver A caused the car accident, but Driver B did not get medical help for the unconscious Driver A or passengers in Driver A’s car, Driver B may be found to be partially at fault for subsequent injuries if the injuries could have been avoided altogether or diminished if Driver B had acted differently.
+Likewise, if Driver A caused the car accident, but Driver B did not get medical help for the unconscious Driver A or passengers in Driver A’s car, Driver B may be found to be partially at fault in a car accident for subsequent injuries if the injuries could have been avoided altogether or diminished if Driver B had acted differently.

-Documenting the Accident and Taking Pictures of Scene
+Documenting the Accident and Taking Pictures of the Scene

 Documenting the scene of the accident by taking photographs or a video provides the court and the insurance company with critical information to determine fault.
 Photographs provide objective evidence, or as close to it as possible, of what happened, to whom, and why.
 Each driver is encouraged to take photographs, rather than rely on the other driver to do so, to make sure that what he or she views as important is documented.
 If either driver is unable to take pictures, drivers can ask a bystander or passenger to do so.